Implementing eSense-Cancer: Can an Online Therapy Program Treat Sexual Difficulties in Gynecologic Cancer Survivors?

 Research Purpose:

 Cancer incidence is increasing, but so is survivorship.
 With growing rates of people who live longer after a cancer diagnosis, it becomes primordial to consider folks’ quality of life and the vast spheres of one’s life that can be impacted by treatments such as surgery, chemotherapy, and radiotherapy.
 As follows, sexual health is a vital component of gynecologic cancer treatment and survivorship.
 Unfortunately, most survivors lack sufficient information about the impact of cancer on sexual health and treatment opportunities.
 Our research aims to assess how well eSense-Cancer, an adapted online health intervention, meets gynecologic cancer survivors’ sexual health needs.
-More specifically, by offering accessible online Cognitive-Behavioural and Mindfulness-Based Therapies (CBT and MBCT respectively) to people who suffer from sexual dysfunction following gynecologic cancer treatments, we hope to demonstrate that such a digital health platform can be implemented and effectively used in this population.
+More specifically, by offering accessible online Cognitive-Behavioural and Mindfulness-Based Therapies (CBT and MBT respectively) to people who suffer from sexual dysfunction following gynecologic cancer treatments, we hope to demonstrate that such a digital health platform can be implemented and effectively used in this population.
 We also hope to gain some preliminary data on the efficacy of the program to power a future larger clinical trial.
 If successful, eSense-Cancer may increase survivors’ access to treatment, including those living in remote areas or facing other accessibility barriers.
 It may also fill healthcare gaps for survivors of varying ethnicity, sexual orientation, socioeconomic status, and gender.

 Research Procedure: